The 12 Archetypes

 Where the lover archetype seeks spiritual wholeness through emotional and physical connection

-Fiction: Romeo and Juliet embody the lover willing to sacrifice everything including life for the intensity of their connection
+Romeo and Juliet embody the lover willing to sacrifice everything including life for the intensity of their connection

 And sub archetypes: